tkrofecheck/micro-blog/README.md

 * Feel free to use any libraries you like (or no libraries at all).
 * Please provide pre-built ("dist") artifacts with your pull request - it should be possible for a non-engineer to simply open `index.html` and review your work.
 * Avoid requiring running a server if possible.
 It's not necessary to mock out an API.
-* Please keep the original Git commit as is.
+* Please do not rewrite the Git history - keep the original Git commit and add new commits.
 * Browser support can be limited to "evergreen" browsers (Chrome, Firefox, Edge)

 ## Spec